TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 Blank nodes are nodes without identification.
 It relatively difficult to work which such nodes in graph data, since they cannot be identified or dereferenced online.
 For this reason TriplyETL uses Skolem IRIs to denote blank nodes.
 This allows blank nodes to be identified and dereferenced.
 This Skolemization approach is part of the RDF standard.

-Skolem IRIs are [addRandomIri | random IRIs} whose root path starts with `.well-known/genid/`.
+Skolem IRIs are random IRIs whose root path starts with `.well-known/genid/`.
 This makes it easy to distinguish them from other random IRIs that are not used to denote blank nodes.

 - `prefix` A IRI or a key that contains an IRI whose path starts with `.well-known/genid/`.
 - `key` A new key where the created IRI is stored.

 #### See also

-| [Skolemization section](https://www.w3.org/TR/rdf11-concepts/#section-skolemization) in the RDF standard.
+Tne [Skolemization section](https://www.w3.org/TR/rdf11-concepts/#section-skolemization) in the RDF standard explains what Skolem IRIs are and how they should be used.

 #### Example

-The following snippet uses a [addHashedIri | hashed IRI} to create a predictable identifier for a geospatial feature, and a Skolem IRI to create an unpredictable identifier for the geometry.
+The following snippet uses a hashed IRI to create a predictable identifier for a geospatial feature, and a Skolem IRI to create an unpredictable identifier for the geometry.

 The snippet includes the prefix declarations to illustrate that the path of the Skolem IRI must start with `.well-known/genid.`.